 SEMRush (Free with Pro Version)

-- Links – The most important place to put keywords is in the text of links to your resources.
-This includes both internal and external links (backlinks).
+Links – Prioritize keyword placement in the text of links to your resources, both internal and external.

-- URLs – The text in the page address (URL) found on top of the page is used to determine your pages placement.
-It includes the domain (.com,.org,.net) and a path.
+URLs – The page address or URL, found at the top of the page, is utilized to determine your page’s placement.
+This includes the domain and path

-WordPress Hint: Look for the Title and Description within your SEO plugin settings on the post/page/product edit screens.
-Most often you’ll find this below the default classic or Gutenberg editor.
+WordPress Hint: Check for the Title and Description within your SEO plugin settings on the post/page/product edit screens.
+These settings are typically found below the default classic or Gutenberg editor.